michalc/python-http-signature-client/README.md

 Utility function with an HTTP client agnostic Python implementation of the client side of the [IETF draft "Signing HTTP Messages"](https://tools.ietf.org/html/draft-ietf-httpbis-message-signatures-00).
 No dependencies other than the standard library, but [cryptography](https://github.com/pyca/cryptography) would typically be required in client code to load a private key.

-A deliberate subset of the signature algorithm is implemented:

-- the expires parameter is not sent [the server can decide this];
-- the algorithm parameter is not sent [it should not be used by the server to choose the algorithm].

 ## Usage